Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 Stanford Stats and Trends

-- Stanford is 3-2 against the spread and 3-2 overall when the team puts up more than 22.2 points.
+- When Stanford puts up more than 22.2 points, it is 3-2 against the spread and 3-2 overall.

 - This season the Cardinal have turned the ball over 15 times, while the Golden Bears have forced 15 turnovers.